 For the ones who come after you

-LifePost is a place to write the one thing you want the world to remember about you.
+You get one post.
+Make it count.
+LifePost is a place to leave behind the one thing you want the world to remember about you.
 Not a feed.
 Not a profile.
-A single, lasting message to the people who matter most.
+Just your words, preserved.

 Words that outlast a lifetime